lorcalhost/RomanceBreaker/README.md

 ```python
 9 customMsgs = ["Good morning beautiful", "I'm too lazy", "To write messages on my own", "NewCustomMessage"]
 ```
-## Custom time setup
+# Custom time range setup
-To change the time at which the #MorningText should be sent just change line 11 with your custom interval:
+To change the time range at which the #MorningText should be sent just change line 11 with your custom range:
 ```python
 customTimeInterval = ["04:20", "16:20"]
 ```
+Make sure hour is always two digits

 ---